cybermeng/PineScriptCooker/README.md

-# PineCompilerVM
+# PineScriptCooker

-PineCompilerVM is a high-performance, modular backtesting and scripting engine written in modern C++.
+PineScriptCooker is a high-performance, modular backtesting and scripting engine written in modern C++.
 It features a custom stack-based virtual machine and supports multiple popular trading script languages by compiling them into a common bytecode format.

 ## Features